Permit to Acquire

 • Who issues it?
 The Weapons Licensing Branch of the Queensland Police Service.

 • How long is it valid?
-28 days from when it's issued.
-You've gotta hustle if you see a gun you like!
+6 months from when it's issued.

 New South Wales